INDEX

 - a high sediment load for deposition, and

-- a gentle to nearly nil slope gradient, which allows the river to lose velocity and deposit its sediments.
+to nearly nil slope gradient, which allows the river to lose velocity and

 respect to the Western Ghats, these conditions are largely absent; instead, we